tspike2k/gutentag/README.md

 # Gutentag

-Utility to generate browsable list of literature on Project Gutenberg.
+Utility to generate a browsable list of literature on Project Gutenberg.

 ## About